NG-NEST/ng-nest/lib/ng-nest/ui/date-picker/docs/readme.en_US.md

 ---
-label: 'DatePicker 日期选择器'
+label: 'DatePicker'
 category: 'Form'
 ---

-# DatePicker 日期选择器
+# DatePicker

-用于选择或输入日期。
+Used to select or enter a date.

 ## Used alone